Friday, May 30, 2008

 I'm Good Enough, I'm Smart Enough, and Dog-Gone It, People Like Me!

 Those who have been SNL fans for some time will recognize the headline.
-It is the title of one of Saturday Night Live's best skits--Stuart Smalley, played by the wonderful Al Franken.
+It is the title of one of Saturday Night Live's best skits--Stuart Smalley, played by Al Franken.
 Franken would sit in front of a mirror and repeatedly say the above sentence.
 While it was hilarious, it had a point.
 It is bascially The Secret.
 You draw to you what you think.
 Even in my best moments these days, sometimes I feel myself slipping back into my old codependent ways.
 It usually happens when I feel lonely or that I am being ignored or left out of something.
 So, it wouldn't hurt me to think more positively, and that dog-gone it, people like me!

 Friday, May 2, 2008